Welcome to the Welsh School of Architecture, a world-leading and agenda-setting school of architecture in Cardiff.

-The Welsh School of Architecture was established in 1920 and combines a strong tradition of architectural education with an international reputation for research excellence in key aspects of the built environment.
+Our School was first established in 1920.
+Today, we combine a strong tradition of architectural education with an international reputation for research excellence.

 We are one of the top schools of architecture in the UK, as indicated by our position in key league tables and professional rankings.
 We are listed as one of the top 40 Schools in the world specialising in architecture and the built environment (QS World University Rankings by Subject 2019).

 We have high rankings for student satisfaction, coming top in the Russell Group of 24 leading UK universities for overall student satisfaction in the 2017 National Student Survey (NSS).
 In 2017, the 100 largest UK architectural practices also ranked us in the top three best schools in the country.